Brendan Rodgers Preview, Player Props: Rockies vs. Braves

 Brendan Rodgers At The Plate

-- Rodgers has four doubles, a triple and four walks while hitting .218.

-- Rodgers has picked up a hit in 11 of 20 games this season, with multiple hits five times.
+- Rodgers has picked up a hit in 55.0% of his 20 games this season, with more than one hit in 25.0% of them.

-- In 20 games played this year, he has not gone deep.
+- He has not gone deep in his 20 games this year.

-- Rodgers has an RBI in six of 20 games this year, with multiple RBI in three of them.
+- Rodgers has driven in a run in six games this season (30.0%), including three games with more than one RBI (15.0%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.